Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 \subsection{Topological photonics}

-\paragraph*{Application Overview:} Topological photonics has become a vibrant and rapidly evolving field over the past decade, drawing inspiration from the discovery of quantum Hall effects and topological insulators in condensed matter physics~\cite{RevModPhys.91.015006, Price_2022, PhysRevA.108.040101}.
-WAs, with their ability to emulate tight-binding Hamiltonians, have proven to be powerful simulators of electron behavior in such systems~\cite{Gao_Xu_Yang_Zwiller_Elshaari_2024}.
-This has enabled the experimental exploration of a wide range of topological phenomena, including the first demonstration of parity-time (PT) symmetry in optics~\cite{ruter2010observation} and photonic Floquet topological insulators~\cite{rechtsman_2013}.
-These topological systems usually exhibit intrinsic robustness to disorder~\cite{khanikaev2024topological}, making them promising for practical applications in areas such as optical isolation~\cite{el2015optical, PhysRevApplied.11.034045}, communications~\cite{manzalini2020topological}, spintronics~\cite{he2019topological}, and even quantum computing.
-A wide range of topologically protected quantum states has been realized in WA-based platforms~\cite{rechtsman2016topological, gorlach2017topological, doi:10.1126/science.aau4296, doi:10.1126/sciadv.aat3187, blanco2019topological, wang2019topologically, wang2019topological_2, wang2019quantum, wang2019direct, hashemi2025topological}, affirming the potential of these systems for fundamental science and future technologies.
+\paragraph*{Application Overview:} Topological photonics has become a vibrant and rapidly evolving field over the past decade, drawing inspiration from the discovery of quantum Hall effects and topological insulators in condensed matter physics~\supercite{RevModPhys.91.015006, Price_2022, PhysRevA.108.040101}.
+WAs, with their ability to emulate tight-binding Hamiltonians, have proven to be powerful simulators of electron behavior in such systems~\supercite{Gao_Xu_Yang_Zwiller_Elshaari_2024}.
+This has enabled the experimental exploration of a wide range of topological phenomena, including the first demonstration of parity-time (PT) symmetry in optics~\supercite{ruter2010observation} and photonic Floquet topological insulators~\supercite{rechtsman_2013}.
+These topological systems usually exhibit intrinsic robustness to disorder~\supercite{khanikaev2024topological}, making them promising for practical applications in areas such as optical isolation~\supercite{el2015optical, PhysRevApplied.11.034045}, communications~\supercite{manzalini2020topological}, spintronics~\supercite{he2019topological}, and even quantum computing.
+A wide range of topologically protected quantum states has been realized in WA-based platforms~\supercite{rechtsman2016topological, gorlach2017topological, doi:10.1126/science.aau4296, doi:10.1126/sciadv.aat3187, blanco2019topological, wang2019topologically, wang2019topological_2, wang2019quantum, wang2019direct, hashemi2025topological}, affirming the potential of these systems for fundamental science and future technologies.

 \paragraph*{Potentials of PWAs:} PWAs are poised to significantly expand the capabilities of topological photonic systems.
 Unlike static WAs, PWAs allow the exploration of multiple topological phases within a single device.
-This programmability also opens the door to dynamically probing robustness by introducing controlled disorder or tunable defects~\cite{Yang_2024}.
-Additionally, with reconfigurable coupling and phase shifts, PWAs could provide a flexible testbed for implementing topological optical isolators, as well as exploring emergent phenomena in disordered or time-varying systems~\cite{titum2015disorder, stutzer2018photonic}.
+This programmability also opens the door to dynamically probing robustness by introducing controlled disorder or tunable defects~\supercite{Yang_2024}.
+Additionally, with reconfigurable coupling and phase shifts, PWAs could provide a flexible testbed for implementing topological optical isolators, as well as exploring emergent phenomena in disordered or time-varying systems~\supercite{titum2015disorder, stutzer2018photonic}.